Nikhilpmarihal/Restaurant-Order-Analysis---SQL---SSMS/README.md

 Menu Optimization: Adjust pricing or promote high-margin dishes based on the ordering frequency and average spend per category.
 Customer Targeting: Focus on high-spend customers for loyalty programs.
 Inventory Management: Utilize insights on order patterns to optimize ingredient procurement and minimize waste.

+CONCLUSION
+This SQL analysis project exemplifies my capability to extract, transform, and interpret data to derive actionable business insights.
+The modular queries and detailed aggregations can serve as a strong demonstration of data analysis skills using SQL, making it a valuable piece of my portfolio.